Optimizing Age-of-Information in Adversarial and Stochastic Environments: Introduction

-In contrast with the non-stationary environment, minimizing the AoI in stationary stochastic environments has been considered in many recent papers.
-In the paper \cite{kadota2018scheduling}, the authors study the \emph{average} AoI minimization problem for static users associated with a single access point.
+In contrast with the non-stationary environment, minimizing the AoI in stationary stochastic environments has been extensively studied.
+In the paper \cite{kadota2018scheduling}, the authors study the average AoI minimization problem for static users associated with a single access point.
 The authors show that the greedy Max-Age (\textsf{MA}) policy is optimal for minimizing the average AoI in a symmetric static network.
 In the same paper, the authors also propose a $4$-optimal Max-Weight scheduling policy (\textsf{MW}) for an arbitrary static network consisting of a single access point.
 The proposed \textsf{MW} policy has been reported to practically improve the information freshness in WiFi networks by two orders of magnitude \cite{IgorMobicom}.
 The paper \cite{kadota2018optimizing} extends the \textsf{MW} policy by taking into account additional throughput constraints.
 The paper \cite{talak2017minimizing} designs optimal stationary scheduling policies for minimizing the AoI in multi-hop networks with static users under general interference constraints.
 The paper \cite{tripathi2019age} considers the problem of designing an AoI-optimal trajectory for a mobile agent to facilitate the information dissemination from a central station to a set of ground terminals.
 However, the problem of designing an AoI optimal scheduling policy for mobile users has not been considered before.
-In the second half of the paper we tackle this question and show that a natural multi-cell extension of the Max-Weight policy, called \textsf{MMW} is $2$-optimal under certain conditions.
-Table \ref{stoch-table} summarizes the main results in the stochastic model.
+In the second half of the paper we tackle this question and show that a natural multi-cell extension of the Max-Weight policy performs well under certain mobility assumptions.